zoonk/handbook/how-we-work/how-to-use-github.md

 - **Projects:** Where we manage our tasks.
 - **Repositories:** Where we keep our project files.
 - **Issues:** Tasks we need to work on.
-- **Branch:** A folder where we temporarily keep changes we're making.
+- **Branch:** A folder where we temporarily keep changes we're making while working on an issue.
 - **Pull request**: A request to publish our changes to the `main` branch.
 - **Discussions:** A forum where we keep all conversations and decisions about a project.

 ## How to make changes

-This guide will focus on making changes using the github.com website.
+This guide will focus on making changes using the `github.com` website.
 However, you can also use the following options for more advanced use cases (not mandatory):

 - [GitHub Desktop](https://desktop.github.com/)